IFC Viewer for SharePoint architecture and data protection

 This page provides an app-specific view for IT security teams.

-- All IFC files, BIM data, and project documents remain 100% inside your Microsoft 365 tenant.
+- IFC files, BIM data, and project documents remain in the customer's Microsoft 365 tenant.

-- Flinker never receives or stores IFC model content, plans, drawings, or other project documents.
+- Flinker does not receive or store IFC model content, plans, drawings, or other project documents.

 - The SPFx bundle is stored in the customer’s M365 CDN; the viewer module is loaded from Flinker’s Azure CDN as static code only, without customer data.